Roads/Streets (construction, closures and leases)

 Authority for establishing road maintenance agreements falls under section 22 of The Municipalities Act.
 The road maintenance and loss of road life rates are to address the incremental costs associated with bulk hauls and not the full cost of maintenance, construction and repair of municipal roads.

 The maximum rates were reviewed in 2007-08.
 In 2007, a committee with representation from government, industry and rural municipalities (RMs) was formed to discuss the issue.
-The committee found there was no documentation on or rationale for, the original rate amounts.
-The committee members felt road maintenance rates needed to be more defensible and tied to actual costs.
+The committee found there was no documentation on or rationale for, the original rate amounts.&n The committee members felt road maintenance rates needed to be more defensible and tied to actual costs.

 As well, the committee recommended a legislated dispute resolution mechanism be put in place to quickly resolve disputes between haulers and municipalities, and a new agreement template be drafted.
 Both of these recommendations were implemented in 2010.
 Amendments were made to The Municipalities Act to create a dispute resolution process overseen by the Saskatchewan Municipal Board (SMB), and a new road maintenance agreement template was posted on the Ministry website.
 (See link below.)